 The differing goals amongst the leadership team do not promote effective results.
 Boards need to ensure that the succession planning goals are clear and specific so they can measure the effectiveness of the leadership team in sustaining the company’s future leadership.

-5. The board must decide if their succession planning efforts are to focus on filling vacancies or fulfilling on the company’s strategic direction.
+5. Board aren’t clear if their succession planning efforts are to focus on filling vacancies or fulfilling the company’s strategic direction.

 Boards that focus on developing the talent for the company’s future are ensuring the talent management efforts are aligned and support the strategic objectives.
 When a Board is able to announce the CEO replacement or a new member of the leadership team at the same time as a departure, it is a clear signal the Board is actively involved and handling their succession planning oversight and understanding the risks to the corporation and their shareholders’ value.